GIRO Privateer R MTB Shoes Review

 These reinforcements are also equipped with an outer coating made of rough material that prevents premature wear and tears in the most exposed points.
 The central part of the upper is softer and allows a minimum of torsion of the foot to avoid creating stress to the foot after long days in the saddle.
 The skin of the upper is provided with ventilation holes, which work properly leaving the shoe sufficiently fresh and breathable.

 The fit is very good and allows the right comfortable for the fingers, which are not forced, and leaves the right space around the ankles.
 While on the Achilles tendon support is pronounced and very convenient with right form and padding.
 Be noted that the fit of the size is slightly narrow.
 For the guys with the particularly wide feet, there is the HV (High Volume) version of this model that are absolutely identical but arranged for a wider fit.

-In conclusion, it is a pair of very comfortable and well made shoes, designed for the Trail for those who want a comfortable fit even after hours in the saddle.
-The only flaw of the Privateer R, if we want to find one, is waiting a little bit to dry after washing.
+In conclusion, it is a pair of very comfortable and well-made shoes, designed for the Trail for those who want a comfortable fit even after hours in the saddle.
+The only flaw of the GIRO Privateer R MTB Shoes, if we want to find one, is waiting a little bit to dry after washing.

 Last Updated on